 There are a few things wrong with this narrative.
 Why did instructor Sotis embark on three 70-meter-deep dives in a single day in the first place — when even experienced tech divers would stop at two — with the second dive likely limited to 50 meters?
 That is reckless — if not downright dangerous.
 How is it possible that the rebreathing instructor, Peter Sotis — the most experienced with this equipment — blacked out when he surfaced?
 This would indicate that Rob Stewart probably suffered the same fate.
 And why would the attention be on instructor Peter Sotis?
 Surely the attention of the crew should have been on the client, Rob Stewart?

 So many red flags pop up regarding Add Helium’s safety standards — or lack of them.
 Peter Sotis and Add Helium fell silent about the missing diver and the search for Rob Stewart.
 Peter Sotis later stated on the Add Helium Facebook page that he did not pass out: if that were true, then there would be no reason to attend to him first after the fateful dive.
+Worth noting: Sotis appears to have had second thoughts about this, and has deleted his own statement about not passing out from his own Add Helium Facebook page.
 The Add Helium narrative does not add up: Sotis’ lingering silence on what happened implicates him more and more in the tragedy.
 On February 5, the Add Helium Facebook page posted a brief paragraph about the death of Rob Stewart after he “mysteriously disappeared,” ending with this curious disclaimer: “Our staff is working with authorities to investigate this tragedy.
 Out of respect for Rob and his family we decline to provide any further details at this time.”

 Was this really such a mystery if the instructor passed out?
 Clearly, the combination of a third deep dive and bad gas mix led to blackouts.
 Why no word from Peter Sotis, the key eye-witness, shedding light on what happened?
 Delving further, I found a curious post at an online forum, www.Scubaboard.com, from a Texas diver nicknamed Reefrat, who started an Add Helium rebreather course in November 2016, but abruptly dropped it due to perceived high danger levels.
 This diver talked about “the wealth of pseudo cutting-edge technical knowledge that was being imparted [at Add Helium] that was contrary to the general opinion regarding decompression theory and oxygen toxicity… there was a lot of back-patting and assurance that Add Helium and in particular Peter Sotis was an authority above and beyond the realms of the general rebreather and diving community.”
 After experiencing severe breathing problems on a deep dive, the diver decided to quit the course and sell his Add Helium rebreather equipment at a great loss.